 Success at work does not have to start with a formalised graduate training scheme.
 And the small minority of graduates that do start it that way won’t necessarily end up happier or wealthy 10, 20, 30… years down the line.
 Career is rarely a linear journey so prepare for twists and turns ahead.
 You will likely discover that your own journey will become as much about the people you meet along the way as it will any conscious decision you made right at the beginning.

-Momentum Careers Advice is based in St Albans, Hertfordshire, but can provide careers advice, guidance and support via Skype, across the UK and beyond.
+Momentum Careers Advice is based in Welwyn, Hertfordshire, local to St Albans, Harpenden, Hatfield, Stevenage and Welwyn Garden City, but can provide careers advice, guidance and support via Skype, across the UK and beyond.